 That said, I believe these seemingly trivial projects should be an essential part of your creative life.
 If you build software for a living, no matter how satisfying your job is, you will rarely work on problems you personally identify with.
 Most of your energy will be spent on mentally engaging but abstract business puzzles.
 There's nothing wrong with that per se, but using your skills to solve your own problems or annoyances offers a different level of enjoyment and satisfaction.
-It doesn't matter if those problems are self-inflicted.
-It doesn't matter if the solution is flawed or incomplete.
-With each project, you bring a bit of order to chaos.

-Ideas for personal projects hide in plain sight.
-As you grow older, they become increasingly difficult to notice and justify.
-Tackling an obscure issue nobody else cares about may not seem to be inherently valuable (sometimes it won't be), but even the simplest project will inevitably spawn a series of unanticipated questions.
+Ideas for personal projects hide in plain sight, but as you grow older, they become increasingly difficult to notice and justify.
+Tackling an obscure issue nobody else cares about may not seem to be inherently valuable (sometimes it won't be), but even the simplest project will inevitably spawn a series of questions.
 Attempts to answer them will often lead you down the rabbit hole of exploration and the result may be different from what you originally set out to do — but it won't be obvious right away.
 My mini side-business began as a collection of shell scripts.
 At the time, I was trying to improve my photo editing skills and spent countless hours tinkering with

 exiftool, trying to reverse-engineer other people's photos.
 It took a while until it occurred to me that I could turn these scripts into a web app and share it publicly.
 With hindsight, it's a no-brainer.